secretstartups/handbook/security/password-procedure.html.md

 For a better understanding of how 2FA fits into GitLab, refer to the [Accounts and Passwords](/handbook/security/#accounts-and-passwords) section, which includes pointers to setting up passwords, acquiring FIDO2 tokens, and links to further resources.
 Refer to the Tools and Tips page for more detailed information regarding [FIDO2/WebAuthn](/handbook/tools-and-tips/#fido2--webauthn) and [other 2FA methods](/handbook/tools-and-tips/#other-2fa-methods).

 ### Application Authentication Requirements
-* Authentication to an application should contain Multi-Factor authentication (Token, OTP Generator, SSO, YubiKey/Titan or equivalent) and or a SAML Assertion after logging into an authentication portal is recommended (e.g., Okta).
+* Authentication to an application should contain Multi-Factor authentication (Token, OTP Generator, SSO, YubiKey) and or a SAML Assertion after logging into an authentication portal is recommended (e.g., Okta).
 * Authentication to an application should support individual users, not groups.
 * Acceptable secondary authentication factors include Google Authenticator or similar software implementing a One-time Password algorithm.
 The use of biometrics is acceptable.